 Microsoft announced calculation groups in March 2019.
-So far, the ability to create calculation groups was available only in Power BI Premium, Analysis Services 2019, and Azure Analysis Services.
+Before July 2020, the ability to create calculation groups was available only in Power BI Premium, Analysis Services 2019, and Azure Analysis Services.
 Even though Power BI Desktop internally uses the Tabular model of these other products, Power BI Desktop does not have the user interface to create calculation groups, and it has never allowed external tools to update its model.

-Starting from the July 2020 version of Power BI Desktop, you can use external tools to edit the Tabular model owned by Power BI.
+Starting from the July 2020 version of Power BI Desktop, you can use external tools to edit the Tabular model owned by Power BI, making calculation groups available also in models published on Power BI Pro.
 This initial release lets external tools change the following objects: